MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-get-started-portal.md

 ms.author: carlrab

 ---
-# Create and query a single Azure SQL database in the Azure portal
+# Create and query a single Azure SQL database in the Azure portal preview

-Azure SQL databases can be created through the Azure portal.
+Azure SQL databases can be created through the Azure portal preview.
 This method provides a browser-based user interface for creating and configuring Azure SQL databases and all related Azure resources.

-## Log in to the Azure portal
+## Log in to the Azure portal preview

-Log in to the [Azure portal](https://portal.azure.com/).
+Log in to the [Azure portal preview](https://portal.azure.cn/).

 ## Create a SQL database